 Anyone who’s enjoyed the sight of windmills in the Dutch countryside will love a day’s outing to this village of windmill powered homes and mills, located about a half-hour by commuter train from Central Station.
-See 13 indsutrial windmills preserved in excellent working condition to show off the Zaan district of the 1920s, then one of the largest industrial zones in the world.
+See 13 industrial windmills preserved in the same working condition that made them stars of the 1920s Zaan district, then one of the largest industrial zones in the world.
 Under the auspices of the Zaan Windmill Authority, skilled craftsmen operate each of the mills as a tiny museum, where all ages are welcome to ask questions while watching the production of grains, oils and other goods.
 Roam the landscaped paths and enjoy the view, dine in their traditional restaurant and shop for souvenirs; it’s all here and makes this place very lively.

 1015 AB Amsterdam